PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Configuration

 Some exceptions to the default behavior may be necessary.
 For example in cascade decays, the vertex $\rho \to \rho \pi$ may require the {\tt PHOTOS} algorithm to be activated.

 Methods to re-enable these previously prevented cases or to prevent generation in special branches have been introduced and are presented below. \\ \\

-For the user's convenience the following configuration methods are provided: \begin{itemize} \item {\tt Photos::suppressBremForDecay(daughterCount, motherID, d1ID, d2ID, ...)} \\ The basic method of channel suppression.
-The number of daughters, PDGID of the mother and the list of PDGIDs of daughters must be provided.
+\begin{itemize} \item {\tt Photos::suppressBremForDecay(daughterCount, motherID, d1ID, d2ID, ...)} \\ The basic method of channel suppression.
+The number of daughters, {\tt PDGID} of the mother and the list of {\tt PDGID}s of daughters must be provided.
 There is no upper limit to the number of daughters.
-If a decay with the matching pattern is found, {\tt PHOTOS} will skip the decay. \item {\tt Photos::suppressBremForDecay(0, motherID)} \\ When only the PDGID of the mother is provided, {\tt PHOTOS} will skip all decay channels of this particle.
-Note that the number of daughters is to be provided, but set for this case to zero. \item {\tt Photos::suppressBremForBranch(daughterCount, motherID, d1ID, d2ID, ...)} \\ {\tt Photos::suppressBremForBranch(0, motherID)} \\ The usage of these methods is similar to the previous functions.
-The difference is that {\tt PHOTOS} will skip not only the corresponding channel, but also all consecutive decays of its daughters, making {\tt PHOTOS} skip the entire branch of decays instead of just one. \item {\tt Photos::suppressAll() } All branchings will be suppressed except those that are forced using the methods described in the next section. \item \textbf{Example:} \\ {\tt Photos::suppressBremForDecay(3, 15, 16, 11, -12); } \\ {\tt Photos::suppressBremForDecay(2, -15, -16, 211); } \\ {\tt Photos::suppressBremForDecay(0, 111); } \\ \emph{If the decays $\tau^- \rightarrow \nu_\tau e^- \bar \nu_e$ or $\tau^+ \rightarrow \bar \nu_\tau \pi^+$ are found, they will be skipped by {\tt PHOTOS}.
+If a decay with the matching pattern is found, {\tt PHOTOS} will skip the decay.
+The decay will be skipped if it contains additional photons or other particles, as long as all of the particles from the pattern are present in the list of daughters. \item {\tt Photos::suppressBremForDecay(0, motherID)} \\ When only the {\tt PDGID} of the mother is provided, (the {\it daughterCount} is 0) {\tt PHOTOS} will skip all decay channels of this particle. \item {\tt Photos::suppressBremForBranch(daughterCount, motherID, d1ID, d2ID, ...)} \\ {\tt Photos::suppressBremForBranch(0, motherID)} \\ The usage of this function is similar to the two cases of the previous function.
+The difference is that {\tt PHOTOS} will skip not only the corresponding channel, but also all consecutive decays of its daughters, making {\tt PHOTOS} skip the entire branch of decays instead of just one. \item {\tt Photos::suppressAll() } All branchings will be suppressed except those that are forced using the methods described in the next section. \item \textbf{Example:} \\ {\tt Photos::suppressBremForDecay(3, 15, 16, 11, -12); } \\ {\tt Photos::suppressBremForDecay(2, -15, -16, 211); } \\ {\tt Photos::suppressBremForDecay(0, 111); } \\ \emph{If the decays $\tau^- \rightarrow \nu_\tau e^- \bar \nu_e$ or $\tau^+ \rightarrow \bar \nu_\tau \pi^+$ are found, they will be skipped by {\tt PHOTOS}{ \footnote{Note that the first line of this example states that any decays of $\tau^-$ that contain $\nu_\tau$, $e^-$ and $\bar \nu_e$ will be skipped regardless of how many other particles are in the decay.
+So, for example, $\tau^- \rightarrow \nu_\tau e^- \bar \nu_e \gamma$ will be skipped as well.
+It is important to realize that excluding $\tau^- \rightarrow \nu_\tau \pi^-$ leads to exclusion of $\tau^- \rightarrow \nu_\tau \pi^-\pi^0$ as well.
+If it is not required it must be allowed separately.}}.
 In addition, all decays of $\pi^0$ will also be skipped.
-Note, that the minimum number of parameters that must be provided is two - the number of daughters (which should be zero if suppression for all decay channels of the particle is chosen) and the mother PDGID.} \\ \\ {\tt Photos::suppressBremForBranch(2, 15, 16, -213); } \\ \emph{When the decay $\tau^- \rightarrow \nu_\tau \rho^-$ is found, it will be skipped by {\tt PHOTOS} along with the decays of $\rho^-$ (in principle also $\nu_\tau$) and all their daughters.
+Note, that the minimum number of parameters that must be provided is two - the number of daughters (which should be zero if suppression for all decay channels of the particle is chosen) and the mother {\tt PDGID}.} \\ \\ {\tt Photos::suppressBremForBranch(2, 15, 16, -213); } \\ \emph{When the decay $\tau^- \rightarrow \nu_\tau \rho^-$ is found, it will be skipped by {\tt PHOTOS} along with the decays of $\rho^-$ (in principle also $\nu_\tau$) and all their daughters.
 In the end, the whole decay tree starting with $\tau^- \rightarrow \nu_\tau \rho^-$ will be skipped.} \end{itemize}